DanWlker/asnbcli/README.md

 # asnbcli

-A cli app to simplify buying asnb funds so you (hopefully) don't have to wake up at 2 am
+A cli app to simplify buying asnb funds so you (hopefully) don't have to wake up at 2 am.
+The cli takes your username and password and tries to buy asm1, asm2 and asm3 funds, if successful it will return a payment link so you can pay directly.

 ## READ FIRST